frontier-village1

-The photo doesn’t quite do the scale of this thing justice… a tall person can stand beneath the two front legs of this statue with a couple feet to spare.
-It’s big!
+The photo doesn’t quite do justice to the scale of Dakota Thunder… a tall person can stand beneath the two front legs of this statue with a couple feet to spare.
+It’s big, and really a thrill to see in person.

 The store on the right is a working souvenir and snack shop with an ATM.

-Photos by Troy, copyright Sonic Tremor Media LLC
+Photos by Troy Larson, copyright Sonic Tremor Media LLC

 My buddy’s family and I toured this in 2000. : ) I did a rude “doctor’s entreaty” beneath the buffalo: reaching up, I commanded “Turn your head to the left and cough!”
 The McDonald’s nearby had THE friendliest counter people I ever met!
 “Hi, how are ya?
 Was everything OK?
 Thanks for stopping by!”
 All tall, all blond, all nice.
 PS Blog link below references my ND trips…